 - 2.1.1 The log n-octanol-water partition coefficient (log K{ow}) is a measure of the lipophilicity of a substance.
 As such, log K{ow} is a key parameter in the assessment of environmental fate.
-Many distribution processes are driven by log K{ow} , e.g. sorption to soil and sediment and bioconcentration in organisms. - 2.1.2 The basis for the relationship between bioconcentration and $\log K{ow}$ is the analogy for the partition process between the lipid phase of fish and water and the partition process between n-octanol and water.
+Many distribution processes are driven by log K{ow} , e.g. sorption to soil and sediment and bioconcentration in organisms. - 2.1.2 The basis for the relationship between bioconcentration and log K{ow} is the analogy for the partition process between the lipid phase of fish and water and the partition process between n-octanol and water.
 The reason for using K{ow} arises from the ability of octanol to act as a satisfactory surrogate for lipids in fish tissue.
-Highly significant relationships between $\log K{ow}$ and the solubility of substances in cod liver oil and triolin exist (Niimi, 1991).
+Highly significant relationships between log K{ow} and the solubility of substances in cod liver oil and triolin exist (Niimi, 1991).
 Triolin is one of the most abundant triacylglycerols found in freshwater fish lipids (Henderson and Tocher, 1987). - 2.1.3 The determination of the n-octanol-water partition coefficient (K{ow}) is a requirement of the base data set to be submitted for notified new and priority existing substances within the EU.
 As the experimental determination of the K{ow} is not always possible, e.g. for very water-soluble and for very lipophilic substances, a QSAR derived K{ow} may be used.
 However, extreme caution should be exercized when using QSARs for substances where the experimental determination is not possible (as for e.g. surfactants).

-2.2 Appropriate methods for experimental determination of K{ow} values
+2.2 Appropriate methods for experimental determination of K{ov} values

 2.2.1 For experimental determination of K{ow} values, two different methods, Shake-flask and HPLC, have been described in standard guidelines e.g. OECD 107 (1995); OECD 117 (1983); EEC A.8.
 (1992); EPA-OTS (1982); EPA-FIFRA (1982); ASTM (1993).
 Not only data obtained by the employment of the shake-flask or the HPLC method according to standard guidelines are recommended.
-For highly lipophilic substances, which are slowly soluble in water, data obtained by employing a slow-stirring method are generally more reliable (De Bruijn et al., 1989; Tolls and Sijm, 1993; OECD draft Guideline, 1998).
-The slow stirring method is currently being ringtested for development of a final OECD guideline.
+For highly lipophilic substances, which are slowly soluble in water, data obtained by employing a slow-stirring method are generally more reliable (De Bruijn et al., 1989; Tolls and Sijm, 1993; OECD Guideline 123).